 - Laboratory for extremely low temperatures and high magnetic fields

 - Laboratory for high pressures

-Laboratory for magnetic properties
+Laboratory for measurement of magnetic properties

 The laboratory will be completely equipped for the detailed and complete magnetic characterization of different magnetic materials which is indispensable for both the fundamental and the applied research.
 This laboratory will contain new scientific equipment: high-resolution magnetometer with the SQUID detector which allows measurements of the magnetic moment, ac magnetic susceptibility and magnetic anisotropy in the temperature range 0.5-1000 K and in magnetic field up to 7 T, under pressure of up to 10 GPa, along with the vibrating sample magnetometer.
 The existing experimental equipment for the measurements of magnetic properties at the Institute of Physics is comprised of Cryobind high-precision ac magnetic susceptometer (temperature range 1.5-800 K), system for high-precision ac susceptibility measurements in applied dc field up to 9 T with electric field option, as well as high pressure option (up to 2.7 GPa), torque magnetometer for magnetic anisotropy measurement (1.8-300 K, magnetic field up to 5 T) and Faraday susceptometer (1.8-300 K, magnetic field up to 0.9 T).